cms-outreach/ispy-webgl/README.md

 More information is [here](https://github.com/cms-outreach/ispy-analyzers).

-### How do I change to colors of the objects in the display?
+### How do I change the colors of the objects in the display?

-### How do I select events based on cuts?
+### How do I select event objects based on cuts?

 ### How do I make a nice publication-quality event display?